yashumayank/FastNeo/README.md

 # FastNeo
 This tool has been developed to detect known human neoepitopes and gene fusions in the stranded bulk RNA-seq data.
 It is especially suited for the data from cell-free RNA, which is usually fragmented and has higher noise.
 It supports detection of neoepitopes characterised in IEDB (https://www.iedb.org) and TSNAdb (http://biopharm.zju.edu.cn/), and neoepitopes produced via gene fusion events described in ChimerKB and ChimerPub (https://www.kobic.re.kr/chimerdb/chimerkb).
-The neoepitopes and fusions, and their corresponding nullomers are lists in the files provided in the nullomer_lists folder.
+The neoepitopes and fusions, and their corresponding nullomers are listed in the files provided in the nullomer_lists folder.

-### RELEASE NOTES
+#### RELEASE NOTES
 Release 0.1: First release as documented in the manuscript, https://doi.org/10.1101/2024.06.07.24308622

-### SYSTEM REQUIREMENTS
+#### SYSTEM REQUIREMENTS
 x86-64 compatible processors, 4GB RAM and 64-bit Linux.
 The whole workflow runs on 2 cores and processes 10^10 bases (two 10GB fastq files) in ~15 minutes

-### PRE-REQUISITES
+### PREREQUISITES

 This tool requires bowtie2 (https://bowtie-bio.sourceforge.net/bowtie2/), samtools (http://www.htslib.org) and julia (https://julialang.org/downloads/).
-The following command can be used to download and install the pre-requisites via conda
+The following command can be used to download and install the prerequisites via conda
 ```
 conda install -c bioconda bowtie2 samtools julia
 ```

-In case of a high performance cluster (HPC), some or all of these pre-requisites might already be installed on the (HPC).
-Please check if the modules are installed `module spider bowtie2 samtools julia`, and then load them `module load bowtie2 samtools julia`.
+In case of a high performance cluster (HPC), some or all of these prerequisites might already be installed on the (HPC).
+Please check if the modules are installed using the following command: `module spider bowtie2 samtools julia`, and load the ones that are found using the following command `module load {module names}`.
+The prerequisites that are not present on the HPC must be installed separately. conda or the install instructions on the tools' webpage.

 ### INSTALL

-Download and install using the folowing commands:-
+Download and install using the following commands:-
 ```
 git clone https://github.com/yashumayank/FastNeo.git
 cd FastNeo